 Gulfport Criminal Defense Lawyers for State and Federal Charges

 For many people, facing a DUI is their first introduction to the Mississippi criminal justice system.
 If you have been charged with driving under the influence (DUI), it is important to understand what is at stake in your case.
 If you are convicted, you could lose your license to suspension, you could face up to $1,000 in fines, and you could be forced to spend 48 hours in jail.
 This is for a first offense.
 The penalties for repeat offenders are even greater.
 Having a number of DUI convictions on your record can lead to substantially increased insurance premiums, difficulty finding a job, and various other practical consequences.

 Domestic violence offenses are among the most heavily-prosecuted criminal charges in Mississippi.
 The consequences of a conviction can be severe.
-Some of these consequences include fines, jail time, and being subject to a protection order that prevents you from seeing your children or spending time in your own home.
+Some of these consequences include fines, jail time, and is subject to a protection order that prevents you from seeing your children or spending time in your own home.
 Unfortunately, many domestic violence cases arise out of false allegations, and the facts are rarely as straightforward as conveyed to the police and prosecutors.
-Our attorneys can tell your side of the story, and we can make sure that you are not unfairly punished for something that didn’t happen.
+Our Gulfport criminal defense lawyers can tell your side of the story, and we can make sure that you are not unfairly punished for something that didn’t happen.